Welcome to today's edition of the Rush 24-7 podcast.

 All right, John.

-Uh efficiency and his intelligence that he's uh been able to, you know, make his way through that uh labyrinth of our tax code and be successful, and to uh say that he shouldn't take advantage of that, I think is uh is is foolish.
+Thanks for calling the efficiency and his intelligence that he's been able to make his way through that labyrinth of our tax code and be successful.

 I'm sure that he takes as much advantage of the tax code as Mr. Baggy Suits Buffett and all the rest of them do.

-It's Dugger Bansky filling in for rush.
+It's Douger Bansky filling in for Rush.

-Take a short break, we'll be right back.
+Take a short break.

-You know, one of the saddest things, one of the saddest things, is that when this administration came in, they were full of potential.
+You know, one of the saddest things, one of the saddest things is that when this administration came in, they were full of potential.

-They had been given given the green light to do almost just about anything that they wanted to do.
+They had been given the green light to do almost just about anything that they wanted to do.

-They had uh both houses of the legislature.
+They had both houses of the legislature.

 If you had an experienced leader, even one who knew how to execute his own vision, you had the public support.